All Episodes

 Fired from Fox today.

-I talk to Tucker quite frequently, but two days ago my phone got wet and I hadn't backed it up and I haven't had time to go to the store, so I've been without the phone.
+I talked to Tucker quite frequently, but two days ago, my phone got wet and I hadn't backed it up and I haven't had time to go to the store.

-It's kind of been great in a way.
+It's kind of a great way.

 It's getting fixed right now.